Featured

 .............

 As one would expect there are more outstanding Calls than Puts.
 Now a question.
 Would you be nervous that G.M. might sell off on the opening?
-Investors now have had time to digest this news and fret over what might happen to the car industry in America going forward.
-B.Y.D. is now sending boat loads of vehicles to new ports all over the world.
+Why?
+Well investors now have had time to digest this earnings report and fret over what might happen to the car industry in America going forward.
+B.Y.D. is now sending boat loads of vehicles to large ports all over the world.
+6,000 new vehicles are being shipped at a time.
 That can't be a good omen.
-So to catch any action on G.M. the very best time to catch any waivering is in first ten minutes of today's trading.
-Here is how one series of puts traded on the opening.
+So to catch any action on G.M. the very best time would be in first ten minutes of today's trading.
+Here is how one series of it's Puts traded on the opening.
 In my mind this was the easiest trade on the week.

 It was a case of striking when the iron was hot.
 Now this.
 Sometimes irons are slow in cooling off.